Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you need assistance locating your polling place, visit our Where to Vote page.

-Note: Must be Available to Work On-Call, As-Needed; During City Hall Office Hours
+Note: Availability to Work On-Call, As-Needed; During City Hall Office Hours Preferred.

 Please choose the shift that work the best for you.